-• The portfolio consists of 4.60% flexible loans all of which are originated by MTL.
+- Fitch continues to stress the portfolio's default rates beyond those for a prime owner-occupier portfolio at all ratings levels, despite having lower arrears than comparable prime portfolios.
+This stress addresses the relative youth of, and the lack of a historical track record in the UK buy-to-let sector in general, as well as addressing some concerns surrounding potential oversupply of buy-to-let property, particularly in London and the South East. - The portfolio consists of 16.94% flexible loans, all of which are originated by MTL.
 The flexible mortgage product affords borrowers the ability to prepay a portion of their principal balance at any point (monthly, annually, etc) and use the prepaid amount as a line of credit that they can redraw at any point in the future.
 Some borrowers with interest-only loans may draw on a line of credit limit greater than their original drawdown.
 In addition, borrowers may take "payment holidays" applying prepaid amounts in lieu of scheduled payments.
 The general limitations, however, include that if the borrower prepays more than 20% (the "threshold amount") of the scheduled principal balance, a "commitment fee" of 1% per annum will be charged on amounts in excess of the threshold.
 The borrower may reschedule their loan to avoid such penalties, but the redraw would then not be available.
-In most cases, and for all newly originated loans, MTL retains the right to change the commitment fee at any time.
+In most cases, and for all newly originated loans, MTL retains the right to change the commitment fee at any time. - Borrowers of flexible mortgages are entitled to take advantage of their flexible features, including redrawing and payment holidays, which are available to borrowers to the extent that they have prepaid.
+Fitch believes that if borrowers experience financial distress, some may redraw and postpone payments prior to eventual default, and has adjusted its loss severity assumptions accordingly. - As the percentage of flexible mortgages in the portfolio has increased from the 4.96% seen at the time of Paragon 7, a redraw facility of 0.50% of the notes issued has been added to the structure.
+This will provide liquidity should redraw requests by borrowers who have overpaid their loans be greater than loan prepayments and repayments received by the issuer that month.
+The redraw facility provider will be rated 'F1+'.
+Upon downgrade, it will be required to be replaced by an 'F1+' rated entity.
+Upon confirmation of the rating agencies that a lower redraw facility will not have a negative impact on the ratings of the notes, this 0.50% redraw facility size may be lowered post-closing.

-- Borrowers of flexible mortgages are entitled to take advantage of their flexible features, including redrawing and payment holidays, which are available to borrowers to the extent that they have prepaid.
-Fitch believes that if borrowers experience financial distress, some may redraw and postpone payments prior to eventual default, and has adjusted its loss severity assumptions accordingly. - The maximum aggregate principal amount of arrears mortgages which may be purchased as at the date of purchase is GBP8 million.
-This is mitigated though the increased default probability applied to mortgages in arrears. - Interest rates have been stressed to LIBOR plus 1.5% on an interest-only basis for calculating the debt service coverage on the provisional. - Less liquid properties comprise 25.5% of the portfolio.
-This risk is mitigated, as most of these properties are large dwellings broken down into individual apartments. - There are no A1 money market notes in the transaction. - As at closing, 12.5% of the principal raised through the note issuance will be retained in the transaction account and applied on the first payment date towards the purchase of further loans (pre-funding).
+- The maximum aggregate principal amount of arrears mortgages which may be purchased as at the date of purchase is GBP13million.
+This is mitigated though the increased default probability applied to mortgages in arrears. - Less liquid properties comprise a high percentage of the portfolio, at 20.73%, though this marks a decline from the 25.5% seen for Paragon 7.
+This risk is mitigated as a proportion of these properties are large dwellings broken down into individual apartments. - As at closing, approximately 10.6% of the principal raised through the note issuance will be retained in the transaction account and applied on the first payment date towards the purchase of further loans (pre-funding).
 This retention of funds will result in a lower return than if the funds were invested in higher-yielding mortgages, therefore creating negative carry for the transaction during the first interest period.
-The first interest payment date is in November 2004.
+The first interest payment date is in April 2005.

-■ Credit Structure
+Credit Structure